Colinlucky/homework/hoemwork2.md

 ===========================
 ### Zhou Chuanakai  13126180

+The second week,we have learned chapter4,5,6,and the following is my summary of these 3 chapter

 ###chapter4
 This chapter is talking about the differences of validation and verification.
 And Which parts V&V relate to in software process.It firstly talking about that how to measure a defect, what points we should know, and analyse it.
 Then it tells us QA is very important in all software development processes.